Outline: Basic Cause Paragraph or Essay

 Topic Sentence - the Top Bun

 Your topic sentence goes here.
-If I write that smoking or drug addiction is a problem,
+If I write that slipping and falling

-I need to list the three most important reasons that people smoke or use drugs
+is a major problem, I need to list the three most important reasons that people slip and fall.

 Try to limit your causes/reasons to one word